-IS AN OTTOMAN TITLE DEED VALID TODAY?
+IS AN OTTOMAN TITLE DEED VALID TODAY IN TURKEY?

 I HAVE AN OTTOMAN TITLE DEED, HOW CAN I CHECK ITS VALIDITY?

-Transfer Process of an Ottoman Title Deed to Heirs
+Transfer Process of an Ottoman Title Deed to Heirs in Turkey

-For an Ottoman title deed to be transferred to heirs today, a specific legal process must be followed.
+For an Ottoman title deed to be transferred to heirs in Turkey today, a specific legal process must be followed.
 If the title deed is registered in the name of the rightful owner, it helps secure property rights over the immovable asset.
-The steps to complete the inheritance transfer process are as follows:

 - Identification and Translation of the Ottoman Title Deed: At the initial stage, the Ottoman title deed must be located and translated into Turkish.
-Essential details such as the province, district, neighborhood, owner’s information, date, and volume numbers must be translated by a sworn translator certified by a notary public.
+Essential details such as the province, district, neighborhood, owner’s information, date, and registry numbers must be translated by a sworn translator certified by a notary public.

-- Registry Research at Land Registry Offices: An inquiry should be made at the relevant Land Registry Office to determine how the Ottoman title deed was recorded in modern registries.
+- Registry Research at Land Registry Offices: An inquiry should be made at the relevant Land Registry Office to determine how the Ottoman title deed was recorded in modern registries in Turkey.
 The inquiry should be conducted through the Land Registry Directorate, the General Directorate of Land Registry and Cadastre, or regional cadastre offices to determine whether the deed exists in old record books or modern title registries.

 - A translated and notarized copy of the Ottoman title deed